Tuesday, October 30, 2012

 In September, I started to chronicle my life in retail.
 You can see by this being “Part 10,” that I've had a lot to tell.
 If you’re new to this series, you should start with Part 1.
 Otherwise, you can join our hero as he tries to regroup after facing the biggest setback of his professional career… getting laid off.

 Now, my top priority was to find another office job, preferably within the music business.
-I still had a number of contacts, so I began my job search fairly optimistically.
+I still had a lot of contacts, so I began my job search optimistically.
 My first order of business was to retrieve evidence of my skills and general.

 I went in on Saturday to clean out my desk.
 I was there for about 15 minutes before our top Loss Prevention Officer, whom I’d known and worked with for the previous nine years, came in to monitor what I was doing.